The Price of Connectivity in Fair Division: Envy-Freeness Relaxations

 \section{Envy-Freeness Relaxations}

 Having extensively studied maximin share guarantees in the presence of connectivity requirements in the previous section, we now turn our attention to relaxations of envy-freeness.
+We again determine the price that we have to pay in order to maintain connectivity---intuitively, the less connected the graph is, the higher this price becomes.
 Unless specified otherwise, we allow agents to have arbitrary monotonic utilities in this section.

 We say that a graph $G$ {\em guarantees} EF$k$ for $n$ agents if for all permitted utilities of the $n$ agents, there exists a connected EF$k$ allocation.